timtennyson/Defi-DApps-Investment-Analyzer/README.md

 ```
  ## Installation Guide
+ It is necessary to install the different dependencies before launching the application.

+ ### Install Anaconda
+ 1. Install [Anaconda](https://www.anaconda.com/products/individual) using this link
+ 2. Open up GitBash(Windows) or Terminal(Mac)
+ 3. Type ```conda update conda```to update Conda
+ 4. Type ```conda update anaconda```to Update Anaconda
+ 5. Type ```conda -n dev python=3.9 anaconda```
+ 6. Type ```conda activate dev```to activate conda
+ 7. Install a dev environement kernel by typing ```python -m ipykernel install --user --name dev```
+ 8. Install a mode environement by typing ```conda install -c conda-forge nodejs```
+ 9. Launch JupyterLab by typing ```jupyter lab```

- ### 1)Install the Request and Json Library
+ ### Install the Request and Json Library
  We will use the following Python modules and libraries to facilitate API requests:

-   1.OS: The OS module comes under Python's standard utility models and provides functions for interacting with the computer's operating system.
+ 1. OS: The OS module comes under Python's standard utility models and provides functions for interacting with the computer's operating system.
 The OS module does          not require a separate download.
-   2.Requests: The Python Requests library helps you access data via APIs.
+ 2. Requests: The Python Requests library helps you access data via APIs.
-   3.JSON: This library puts the response (that is, the data) from an API into a human-readable format.
+ 3. JSON: This library puts the response (that is, the data) from an API into a human-readable format.

  To install the Requests library, check that your development environment is active, and then run the following command: